-I love my dog and I like tinkering.
-Merge those interests, and you have my first addition to the internet of things.
+I love my dog and I enjoy tinkering.
+Merge those interests, and you have my first addition to the “internet of things”.

 Snacks is small wifi-enabled box, built using an Arduino board and some servos, that awaits a command from the web to dispense the treats it holds.
-It's a rough prototype for now, but it's getting daily use and has taught me a variety of new skills.
+It's a rough prototype for now, but it's getting daily use and allowed me to learn a variety of new skills hands-on.

 Role: Concept, Design, Development, Fabrication